kalisio/skeleton/docs/guides/development/test.md

 ### Writing client tests

 In addition to **Mocha** and **Chai** helpers, the **KDK** provides helper functions to test your UI using [Puppeteer](https://github.com/puppeteer/puppeteer):
-* test your UI components: the **Runner class** allows you to manage a **Puppereer** browser as well as the default page attached to this browser.
+* test your UI components: the **Runner class** allows you to manage a **Puppeteer** browser as well as the default page attached to this browser.
 In addition, it provides a useful inteface to override permissions, set items in local storage, catch warnings and error messages from the console, take screenshots and compare them to some reference images.

 * deal with your app's API: the **Api class** allows you to access the differents services exposed by the API.

 * structure your project test structure: the **KDK** assumes that a directory has been assigned to each **test suite** in order to store test data.
 These directories, are stored in a more general `data` directory and must be named with the **test suite** name.
-If you have any screenshot references then then they must stored in a decidacted sub directory named `screenrefs`.
+If you have any screenshot references then then they must stored in a dedicated sub directory named `screenrefs`.

 ```bash
 test